 Cinnamon Dolce Frappuccino® Light Blended Beverage

 140cal, 0.5g total fat, 230mg sodium, 21g sugar, 5g protein, 95mg caffeine

 140cal, 1g total fat, 230mg sodium, 19g sugar, 6g protein, 95mg caffeine

 Frappuccino® Blended Beverages – Worst choices

 Of the 21 Frappuccino varieties, fifteen are 200 calories or more.
-The three at the bottom of the list are:
+The two at the bottom of the list are: